MolSSI-Education/cpp_programming/01-13-numpy-intro.md

 import math

 # Construct some coordinates
-coordinates = [[0, 0, 0], [0, 0, math.pow(2, 1/6)], [0, 0, 2 * math.pow(2, 1/6)]]
+coordinates = [[0, 0, 0], [0, 0, math.pow(2, 1/6)], [0, 0, 2 * math.pow(2, 1/6)], [math.pow(2, 1/6), 0, 0]]

 second_coordinate = coordinates[0]
 ~~~
 {: .language-python}

-Now that we have our first coordinate, let's imagine we wanted to do something to it.
+Now that we have our second coordinate, let's imagine we wanted to do something to it.
 Let's imagine that we wanted to translate the position of the atom (much like we do in our Monte Carlo simulation!).
 We want to translate it 0.1 units in the x direction, -0.1 units in the y direction, and 0 units in the z direction.

 Using the Python Standard Library as we have learned so far, we could write code for this translation: